-I am a sophomore, and still have two more years of school.
+I am a sophomore and still have two more years of school.
 Some days, it feels like I have two months, not two years.
 I feel like I’m the one applying to college, the one who is stressing about college letters and where I will spend my next four years.

 My feelings are not out of the ordinary.
-My peers are already discussing what summer programs they want to attend and what internships they would like to complete, followed by the phrase “it will look so good on my college applications”.
+My peers are already discussing what summer programs they want to attend and what internships they would like to complete, followed by the phrase: “it will look so good on my college applications”.

-As I was exploring the possible programs that I could take part in over the summer, the amount of opportunities were endless, almost overwhelming.
+As I was exploring the possible programs that I could take part in over the summer, the number of opportunities were endless, almost overwhelming.
 I started bookmarking multiple websites of places that I wanted to apply to and was shocked by the immense feelings of ambition and desire.
 Taking a step back, I asked myself: “Why do I want to apply to this program?”.

 So much of what we decide to do — what classes we take and what extracurriculars we do are driven by a motive that usually comes back around to college.
 The pressures that society places upon high school students is immense, and many students get the notion that only goal in life is to be accepted into a top-ranked college.
-The type of world that we are brought up in, filled with pressure from parents, teachers, older students, and even yourself only further ingrains the belief that you will only have a successful future if you go to a good college.
+The type of world that we are brought up in, filled with pressure from parents, teachers, older students and even yourself only further ingrains the belief that you will only have a successful future if you go to a good college.

 I’m not saying that going to a top college is a goal that we should reject, but rather see it as a light at the end of the tunnel where you can spend the next four years at a place that will allow you to channel your passions in a deeper manner.
 College should not be seen from the perspective of younger students as a dark time filled with stress and worry.
 It should be something that you look forward to so that you can explore your interests.

-Nevertheless, the wave of desire and yearning to apply to as many programs as possible has given me a chance to step back, and think about my motives.
+Nevertheless, the wave of desire and yearning to apply to as many programs as possible has given me a chance to step back and think about my motives.
 Choosing what you do and what you take shouldn’t be based on how it will look on your applications, or how it will affect your future.
 Do something that you are passionate about and makes you happy.